Small Intestinal Bacterial Overgrowth: What to Know

 What are the Predisposing Factors of Small Intestinal Bacterial Overgrowth?

 Small bowel bacterial overgrowth syndrome can develop due to several predisposing factors that slow down the movement of food and waste through the digestive tract (known as gut motility), creating an ideal environment for bacteria to thrive.
-Predisposing factors put an individual at risk of developing a problem.
+Predisposing factors increase an individual’s risk of developing a problem.
 Several factors predispose an individual to establish SIBO, including the following:

 Lack of Sleep

-In a 2015 scientific paper on the association between sleep dysfunction and gastrointestinal issues, the authors wrote that sleep deprivation may lead to an increase in microscopic inflammation in the bowel, which may, in turn, result in gastrointestinal symptoms.
+In a 2015 scientific paper on the association between sleep dysfunction and gastrointestinal issues, the authors noted that sleep deprivation may lead to an increase in microscopic inflammation in the bowel, which, in turn, may result in gastrointestinal symptoms.

 Lack of Exercise